resources | tips & advice

 Choosing Your Wedding Photographer

-Your photographer is by your side all wedding day (and night), and so witnesses just about everything—from the most private and sincere moments to each joyful and fun memory—with you.
+Your photographer is by your side all wedding day (and night), and so witnesses just about everything — from the most private and sincere moments to each joyful and fun memory.
 So choosing the right wedding photographer for you is a big decision, and means you might need to take a different approach than choosing the rest of your wedding vendors.
 Thorough research and asking the right questions will mean you’ll be confident they can capture your wedding day the way you want.
 Sounds a bit overwhelming, right?
+Well, I'm happy to help!

 First things first, you’ll need to decide on what type of photography style you like.